-Another part of the deception is the nature of screenplays themselves.
-There formatting on the page creates a lot of empty space.
+Another part of the deception is the textual nature of screenplays themselves: the formatting on the page creates a lot of empty space.
 Anyone who’s spent time in a script editor knows the giddy sensation of typing along and finding themselves suddenly ten, or twenty, or even thirty pages into a script.
 Wow, that was quick, right?

 The problem is that scripts are as much technical documents as they are works of art.
 You could craft a beautifully heartfelt and original script that will be rendered completely unfilmable by virtue of the way that you wrote it.
 You could have a one hundred and fifty page script that would only justify forty minutes of screentime.
 The margin for error in writing a script is enormous, because a screenplay isn’t a story to be read on its own: rather, it is a blueprint for creating something larger and much more complex.
 Consider the Frankenstein metaphor: stitching the creature together is one thing, bringing it to life is something else entirely.

 So how do you stitch together a good creature?
 Wait, I mean, so how does one write a good script?
 For those new to the craft, here are some simple, helpful directives to get you on the right track

 STEP ONE: CREATE A LOGLINE & DEVELOP YOUR CHARACTERS